borntofrappe/gabriele-saves/TypeScript Tutorial -  The Net Ninja/README.md

 ### Classes

+An interface for a class works similarly to objects, describing a desired structure.

 ```ts
 interface HasFormatter {
   format(): string;
 }
 ```

-Ensure that a class follows the interface.
+TypeScript then ensures that a class follows the interface.

 ```ts
 class Payment implements HasGreeting {} // Class 'Payment' incorrectly implements interface 'HasFormatter'.